-Date of request: 26-OCT-2019 CEHD 1058
+Date of request: 29-OCT-2019 CEHD 1061

-Request ID: E-2019-HPHE-109
+Request ID: E-2019-HPHE-116

 College: E

 Department: HPHE

 Initiator name: Carol Weideman

 Initiator email: carol.weideman@wmich.edu

 Proposed effective term: 202040

 Does course need General Education approval?: N

 Will course be used in teacher education?: N

 If 5000 level course, prerequisites apply to: U

-Proposed course data:

-New Course PEGN 1655

-New course selected: This new course is not seeking approval as a general education course.
+Proposed course data: New Course PEGN 1495 New course selected: This new course is not seeking approval as a general education co urse.

-1. Proposed course prefix and number:
+1. Proposed course prefix and number: PEGN 1495

-PEGN 1655

-2. Proposed credit hours:
+2. Proposed credit hours:1

-3. Proposed course title:
+3. Proposed course title: Swimming - Beginning

-Introduction to Weight Training

-4. Proposed course prerequisites:
+4. Proposed course prerequisites: none

-none

-5. Proposed course corequisites:
+5. Proposed course corequisites: none

-none

-- 6. Proposed course prerequisites that may be taken concurrently (before or at the same time): - 7.
-Minimum grade for prerequisites (default grades are D for Undergrad and C for Grad): none - 8.
-Major and/or minor restrictions:
+6. Proposed course prerequisites that may be taken concurrently (before or at the same none e time):

-Not An nli ca hl e 1100 , VD \mathbf{p} u \sim

-- 9. List all the four-digit major and/or minor codes (from Banner) that are to be included or excluded: - 10.
-Classification restrictions:

-- 11. List all the classifications (freshman, sophomore, junior, senior) that are to be included or excluded: none - 12.
-Level restriction:

-13. List the level (undergraduate, graduate) that is to be included or excluded.

-UG

-14. Do prerequisites and corequisites for 5000-level courses apply to undergraduates, graduates, or both?

-15. Is this a multi-topic course?

-16. Proposed course title to be entered in Banner:

-Intro to Weight Training

-17. Is this course repeatable for credit?

-Νo

-18. Is this course mandatory credit/no credit?

-19. Select class type:

-Lab or Discussion

-20. How many contact hours per week for this course?
+7. Minimum grade for prerequisites (default grades are D for Undergrad and C for Grad): none 8.
+Major and/or minor restrictions: Not Applicable 9.
+List all the four-digit major and/or minor codes (from Banner) that are to be included or excluded: none 10.
+Classification restrictions: Not Applicable 11.
+List all the classifications (freshman, sophomore, junior, senior) that are to be included or excluded: none 12.
+Level restriction: Not Applicable 13.
+List the level (undergraduate, graduate) that is to be included or excluded.
+UG 14.
+Do prerequisites and corequisites for 5000-level courses apply to undergraduates, graduates, or both?
+Not Applicable 15.
+Is this a multi-topic course?
+No 16.
+Proposed course title to be entered in Banner: Swimming - Beginning 17.
+Is this course repeatable for credit?
+No 18.
+Is this course mandatory credit/no credit?
+No 19.
+Select class type: Lab or Discussion 20.
+How many contact hours per week for this course?
 A. Please choose Yes or No to indicate if this class is a Teacher Education class:

-B. Please choose the applicable class level:
+B. Please choose the applicable class level: Undergraduate

-Undergraduate